Letztes Update: 20. Mai 2025

-This article explores Unity's pathfinding capabilities, discussing the algorithms used, support for dynamic obstacles, and customization options.
-It also compares different pathfinding methods in Unity, focusing on performance and accuracy, and offers tips for optimizing pathfinding in large-scale projects.
+This article delves into Unity's pathfinding capabilities, exploring algorithms, handling of dynamic obstacles, and customization options.
+It also discusses performance, accuracy, and provides tips for optimizing pathfinding in large-scale projects.

 Hey there!